 Living Wage Ordinance

-EMERYVILLE LIVING WAGE GOES UP JULY 1, 2018
+EMERYVILLE LIVING WAGE GOES UP ANNUALLY ON JULY 1ST

-The City of Emeryville’s Living Wage Ordinance (Chapter 31 of Title 5 of the Emeryville Municipal Code) annual increase will take effect on July 1, 2018.
-As provided in the ordinance, the new hourly living wage rate for 2018 – 2019 will be $15.73.
+The City of Emeryville’s Living Wage Ordinance (Chapter 31 of Title 5 of the Emeryville Municipal Code) annual increase will take effect July 1st.
+As provided in the ordinance, the new hourly living wage rate for 2022-2023 will be $17.48.